Aarhus University Seal

 • Add extensions

-You can also launch Linux-based environments and build your own setup from scratch.
+You can also launch a Linux-based environment and build your own setup from the ground up.

 6. Can I use GPUs?

-You need to apply for GPU resources for a project workspace and when they are granted, in the job submission page, the option to select a machine type with GPU will become available.
+You need to apply for GPU resources for a project.
+When they are granted the option to select a machine type with GPUs will become available.

 7. What happens if I close my browser?

-Closing the browser does not stop the job.
+Closing your browser does not stop your job.

 8. Is UCloud secure?

-All applications run inside SDU’s data center under institutional governance and data processing agreements.
+All applications run in SDU’s data centre under institutional governance and in accordance with a data processing agreements between SDU and Aarhus University.

 Data processed in UCloud:

-This makes UCloud suitable for research and teaching involving sensitive or restricted data.
+This makes UCloud well suited for research and teaching involving sensitive or confidential data.

 9. Can students use UCloud?